TanStack/table/docs/api/core/table.md

 }
 ```

 > 🧠 Think of this option as an arbitrary "context" for your table.
 This is a great way to pass arbitrary data or functions to your table without having to pass it to every thing the table touches.
-A good example is passing a locale object to your table to use for formatting dates, numbers, etc or even a function that can be used to updated editable data like in the [editable-data example](../examples/react/editable-data).
+A good example is passing a locale object to your table to use for formatting dates, numbers, etc or even a function that can be used to update editable data like in the [editable-data example](../examples/react/editable-data).

 ### `state`